damonvjanis/infusionsoft/README.md

 - Find and add all of the REST and Common names for the `Infusionsoft.Schemas.Contacts` module that map to the XML fields.
 - Build out the REST functions for Contacts
+- Write tests for some of the exisiting modules